adimidania/infoviz-tp/README.md

 ## 🛠️ Skills needed

-Basic JavaScript skills are required to complete this challenge.
+Basic JavaScript skills are required to complete this assignment.

 **Made with so much 💗 by Dania**